genes-and-health/TRE-documentation-v3/docs/folder-and-bucket-structure.md

 2. using the gcloud command line interface,
 3. mounting your red folder into your virtual machine.

-The red bucket is for TRE users to store scripts and data safely (with versioning back-up) and to permit the sharing of these between project collaborators.

 ### Copying data to red